What to do in Munich planning map

 It was on a very warm summer afternoon in Munich’s Englischer Garten that I found an open bench, just across the Kleinhesseloher See from the bustling restaurant where I sat to create the Englischer Garten watercolor of colorful boats, umbrellas and the beer garden.read more

 Bigger is not always better.
 Sometime small, like a historic Munich chapel, can be a travel must-see.
-It’s easy when traveling through big European cities to follow the throngs to the large churches or cathedrals in town.
-Huge European cathedrals can be very impressive, of course.
-But the Marienklause Chapel, about 3-4 miles south of the city center of Munich, Germany, is certainly worth a close look.read more
+The Marienklause Chapel in Munich is worth a close look.read more

-Created at the behest of Prince Carl Theodor in 1789, the Englischer Garten in Munich, Germany, is one of the largest city parks in the world.
-And, we can attest, it provides for a magical and wondrous escape from the clamor and bustle of Munich’s busy urban streets.read more
+The Englischer Garten in Munich, Germany, is one of the largest city parks in the world.
+It provides for a magical escape from Munich’s busy urban streets.read more

 Easily missed, the Sophie Scholl memorial looks like loose pieces of paper scattered on the ground in front of the university building.
 In actuality, they are attached permanently to the ground in front of the main entrance on the so-called “Geschwister Scholl Platz.”read more